dylan-reichelt/udp_socialmedia/README.md

 Make sure to have my python_aes.py application setup.
 As this program uses that for encryption and decryption of the data sent back and forth between the server and the client (Instruction on how to install that in that readme).

+You will also need sqlite for the database.
+The database should automatically be created when the server is started up.

 On the server side simply cd to /server
 ```bash
 python3 main.py